Support

 • Functional area*: refers to the sector of the company.

-4.4 How many Innovation internship vacancies can we publish?
+4.4 How many Innovation internship positions can we publish?

-Once registered, the Hosting company can publish the internship vacancies that it needs and can coordinate.
+Once registered, the Hosting company can publish the internship positions that it needs and can coordinate.

 Remote work is allowed if it aligns with your company’s policy.
 Based on that, the Hosting company can decide how to organise the internship and indicate the working modality in the Vacancy form in the drop-down menu of Working type (remote, hybrid, or on-site).

-If the researcher’s preferences or your requirements differ, you’ll agree on the format.
+If talent’s preferences or your requirements differ, you’ll agree on the format.

 5. Matchmaking and selection process